Use this topic to help you understand scheduled task dialog box options. For general scheduled task help, see the topics under Scheduling tasks.

 - Date and time: Runs a task on selected date.
 Type the date using MM/DD/YY format, or click the Date list to pick the date from a calendar.

 - Target time zone aware: Automatically adjust the task start time for devices in different time zones.
 For example, if this is enabled and your task start time is 2:00 AM, devices in different time zones won't run the task until their local time is 2:00 AM.
-For more information, see Using time zone awareness with task targets.
+For more information, see Assigning targets to a task.

 - Repeat every: Schedules the task to recur periodically.
 Select Day, Week, or Month from the list to choose how often the task repeats.
 It repeats at the time set above.